The “Together We Can” slate swept the Board of Education election, according to unofficial results from the Hudson County Clerk.

 Valado won the most votes with 8,136, followed by Munoz with 7,928, and Watson with 7,460.

-The victory makes Valado the first person to win three consecutive Board of Education elections since the district shifted to an elected board.
+The victory makes Munoz the first person to win three consecutive Board of Education elections since the district shifted to an elected board.
 Watson, a musician and former Band Director at Bayonne High School, also makes history as the first Black trustee elected to the board.

 Running against the “Together We Can” slate was the “Responsibility, Integrity, and Care” slate, composed of Denis Wilbeck Jr., son of Trustee Denis Wilbeck, former Trustee Charles Ryan, and newcomer Andrew Kim.